Ian2020/monica_reminder/README.md

 ## Roadmap

-* Change email template to include date of event and link to contact. or make it identical to Monica's.
 * Cleanup old data files, anything older than a year potentially.
 So data dir does not grow forever.
 * Get tests over it all